umrlastig/seminars/index.md

 #### On-site
 The seminar will take place in [ENSG-Géomatique](https://ensg.eu/fr), Champs-sur-Marne.
 It is 5-minute walk for Noisy-Champs station ([RER A](https://www.ratp.fr/plans-lignes/rer/a)).
+The *Picard* room (left door from the central stairs towards level -1).

 #### Remotely
 A zoom link will be sent to your registered email a couple of days prior to the event, assuming you registered in due time.